coronel08/my-notes/notes/docs/aws.md

         -   AWS:: Serverless::LayerVersion
         -   AWS::Serverless::SimpleTable - Creates a DynamoDB table with a single attribute primary key.
         -   AWS::Serverless::StateMachine
+    -   Resources (required) - specifies the resources such as EC2 or S3.
     -   Package and Deploy
         -   AWS cloudformation package
         -   AWS cloudformation deploy